Depending on the type of your version control system, conflicts arise in different situations.

 To resolve conflicts, follow these general steps

-- Select the conflicting file in the Changes, Update Version Control, or Project tool window, or open it in the editor.
+- Select the conflicting file in the Version Control, Update Version Control, or Project tool window, or open it in the editor.

 - On the context menu, under the node of your VCS integration, choose the VCS-specific merge command.